Skip to main content

 Use the matrix and \(\chi^2\) test on your calculator to test the hypothesis.

-This page titled 9: In-class Activities is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Peter Kaslik via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 9: In-class Activities is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Peter Kaslik via source content that was edited to the style and standards of the LibreTexts platform.